top of page

 Hydrogen Evolution Reaction (HER) on Platinum

-• Inverted Rotating Disc Electrodes (IRDE) is used to study the reaction mechanism of HER and the bubbles release fast from the surface of electrode.
+• Inverted Rotating Disc Electrodes (IRDE) are used to study the reaction mechanism of HER, and the bubbles release fast from the surface of electrode.

 Continuous Weight Loss Measurement

-• The experimental set up is kept inside to eliminate the external noises and the weigh changes in the balance is recorded in an external PC by using WinCT data communication software.
+• The experimental setup is kept inside to eliminate the external noises, and the weight changes in the balance are recorded in an external PC by using WinCT data communication software.

 bottom of page